 Even though these laughs may be triggered by discomfort, it doesn't come across that way without that gasp that I've come to expect whenever comedy dips its toe in the dark end.
 The straight up laughter makes it seem like this type of action wasn't a big deal at that time which bummed me out to the point where I was taken out of the rest of the episode, despite the fact that there were several sketches that I would have enjoyed if only I still had the wind.

 So, this is how this episode became the second best of the season when it should have been far ahead of the first.
 Now that I've explained my reasoning, it's time to share what I saw as I give you...

 The Wicker Breakdown:

-- Buck Henry then hits the stage for the tenth time as some form of host.
+Buck Henry then hits the stage for the tenth time as some form of host considering he’s also co-hosted and pretty much hosted the Anyone Can Host special.
 His opening monolog is about how great he feels to break through via SNL despite being a behind the scenes entity throughout the rest of his career.
 He then points to a section of the stands where audience members have electrodes attached to their heads.
 The idea is that this technology will cause the screen to grow or shrink depending on how much interest they have in what is being said.
-Every time Buck starts his smart talk, the screen begins to shrink, then when he switches to simpleton humor the screen returns to the normal size.
-I was hoping that this effect would come into play throughout the episode but it ended up being just an opening joke.
+Every time Buck starts his smart talk, the screen begins to shrink, then when he switches to simpleton humor the screen returns to the standard size.
+I was hoping that this effect would come into play throughout the episode, but it ended up being just an opening joke.

 Though I had a lot of negative things to say about this season, there were a lot of funny moments.
 My biggest problem was that this season, the commercial breaks seemed to set up the structure of the show rather than writing to meet the needs of the content.
 Either way, I'm excited to move on to the next season.